 Weber Costa.
-Member, COO and Member Board; Salary: \$120,000 annually prior to three hundred (300) head per day level and \$180,000 annually thereafter.
+Member, COO and Member Board; Salary: \$120,000 annually prior to three hundred (300) head per day level and \$180,000 annually thereafter (please note the Employment, Compensation and Non-Compete Agreement of Weber Costa attached as Disclosure Statement Exhibit V.E.1- Costa).
 Mr. Costa has worked for the sixth (6th) largest beef harvest facility in Brazil for several years in operations and international sales.
 Mr. Costa has intimate knowledge and experience in the inner workings of beef processing plant, from plant management, employees, accounting and payment systems, and overall management organization.
 He also maintains numerous relationships with purchasing customers around the world and is a regular attendee of all the major international food conventions and trade shows.
 Mr. Costa's experience in beef sales domestically and internationally will be key to maximizing the company's profit on each head of cattle processed.
+Mr. Costa will be moving to San Angelo on a permanent basis and will be employed on a full time basis by the Debtor.